Universal Humanoid Motion Representations for Physics-Based Control: Introduction

 To enhance our model's expressiveness, we jointly train a learnable prior conditioned on proprioception (humanoid's own pose and velocities).
 Random rollouts from this prior using Gaussian noise lead to diverse and stable humanoid motion.
 This is essential to improve sampling efficiency for downstream tasks since the high-level controller now samples coherent human motion for exploration instead of relying on applying noisy joint torques.
-The use of this prior in hierarchical RL leads to natural and human-like behavior for complex terrain traversal tasks \citep{Rempe2023-tf} even without an additional adversarial reward and speeds up training for motion tracking.
+The use of this prior in hierarchical RL speeds up training for the motion tracking task and leads to human-like behavior for generative tasks such as complex terrain traversal \citep{Rempe2023-tf} without using an adversarial reward.

 To summarize, our contributions are as follows: 1) We show that one can form a \textit{universal} humanoid motion latent space by distilling from an imitator that can imitate \textit{all} of the motion from a large scale motion dataset.
-2) We show that random rollouts from such a latent space can lead to natural human motion.
+2) We show that random rollouts from such a latent space can lead to {human-like} motion.
 3) We apply this motion representation to generative tasks ranging from simple locomotion to complex terrain traversal and show that it can speed up training and generate realistic human-like behavior when trained with simplistic rewards.
 When applied to motion tracking tasks such as VR controller tracking, our latent space can produce free-from human motion.